 9. ROLE AND RESPONSIBILITIES OF WMO SECRETARIAT

-9.1 Initialization of the SWFDP
+9.1 Initialization of the SWFDP Regional Subprojects

-9.1.1 The Secretariat of WMO, with the assistance of a consultant, prepares necessary documents, initializes the SWFDP and proposes to the PSG a general framework for the development of the SWFDP.
+9.1.1 The Secretariat of WMO, with the assistance of its Project Office for SWFDP, prepares necessary documents, initializes the SWFDP and proposes to the PSG a general framework for the development of the SWFDP regional subprojects.

 9.1.2 It assists the PSG with the task of finalizing the Overall Project Plan and the specifications for the choice of the participating centres.